 Copyright 2020 Per Diem Plus, LLC.
 Per Diem Plus proprietary software is the trademark of Per Diem Plus, LLC.®

-Disclaimer: This article is for information purposes only and cannot be cited as precedence or relied upon in a tax dispute before the IRS.
+Disclaimer: This article is for information purposes only and cannot be cited as precedent or relied upon in a tax dispute before the IRS.